nashville-software-school/FEWDD-milestones/1-getting-started/COMMAND_LINE.md

 1. **View processes, live, with stats**.
 Try the `top` command to monitor running processes in real time.
 1. **curl your way on the Web**.
 You can "surf the web" on the command line using `curl`.
 Read the docs and see what happens when you use `curl` instead of a web browser.
 1. **Find the process using a port**.
 There's a way to see which port every process that's running is listening on (if applicable).
 It's `lsof -i`.
 To find the process listening on a specific port, you add a second argument that is the port number - `lsof -i :8080`.
 1. **Securely connect to remote machines**.
 The `ssh` command allows you to use the CLI of another computer - whether it's a virtual machine running on your personal computer, or a server running in one of Amazon's server farms.
-You can try it by connecting to your Vagrant machine with `ssh vagrant@192.168.33.10`.